 It is a misconception that homeopathy is not of much use in acute pain in kidney or bladder stones.
-We have very precise and strongly indicated medicines to tackle a patient writhing in pain of urinary tract stones
+We have very precise and strongly indicated medicines to tackle a patient writhing in the pain from urinary tract stones

 The two stages of homeopathic treatment are:

-- Taking care of the acute pain with fast acting medicines like Berberis vulg or Colocynthis.
+- Take care of the acute pain with fast-acting medicines like Berberis vulg or Colocynthis.

-- Deciding the frequency and dosage of medicine to be given is the art which comes with experience and dealing with hundreds of cases in a homeopath’s daily routine OPD practice.
+- Deciding the frequency and dosage of medicine to be given is the art that comes with experience and dealing with hundreds of cases in a homeopath’s daily routine OPD practice.

-- We also have well indicated medicines which correct the metabolic imbalances in the body thus helping in proper absorption of calcium and other nutrients reducing the tendency of stone formation.
+- We also have well-indicated medicines that correct the metabolic imbalances in the body thus helping in the proper absorption of calcium and other nutrients reducing the tendency of stone formation.

 Certain Food Precautions to be Taken

 People prone to forming calcium oxalate stones are advised to limit or avoid certain foods if their urine contains an excess of oxalate.
-Some of these food items are Spinach, Beetroot, soyabean, peanuts, okra/lady finger, chocolates, sweet potatoes, peanuts, and excessive strong Indian tea.
+Some of these food items are Spinach, Beetroot, soybean, peanuts, okra/lady finger, chocolates, sweet potatoes, peanuts, and excessively strong Indian tea.

 The patient is also advised to drink lots of water so that the crystals formed are regularly removed in urination.